IsaakKarag/Streamlit-first-App/README.md

 Root Mean Squared Error: $22650.03

-Mean Absolut Percentage Error: 27%
+Mean Absolute Percentage Error: 27%

 R squared: 0.51

 Due to the limited records of some small countries the predictions on them might be invalid.

-You can navigate through "Explore or Predict" dropdown in order to explore the respective visualizations!
+You can navigate through "Explore or Predict" drop-down in order to explore the respective visualizations!